Nine tips to prepare your car for a road trip

 What people often forget is that your vehicle may not be used to travelling that far or may not be in great condition to do so.

-If you’re planning on hitting the road these holidays, follow our road trip tips to make sure you travel well and arrive safely.
+If you’re planning on hitting the road these holidays, follow our 9 tips to prepare your car for a road trip to make sure you travel well and arrive safely.

 Sign up for roadside assistance

 Especially for long drives, having access to roadside assist could mean the difference between a bump in the road and a ruined holiday.

 If you’re travelling interstate, make sure your assistance provider services this state as well, otherwise, you might find yourself stranded even though you thought you were covered.

 You could even consider signing up for travel insurance if you’re planning to travel for more than a couple of weeks.